lwneal/install-keras/README.md

 # Install Keras
-Keras and its leaning tower of dependencies is the most powerful programming environment in history, and also the most frustrating to install.
-This guide will try to map out one possible way to get it running.
+Keras and its leaning tower of dependencies is an incredibly powerful programming environment that allows you to harness the awesome power of deep neural networks.
+It's also very frustrating to install.
+This guide will try to map out one possible way to get Keras running and using a GPU.

 # Step Zero